apache/griffin/griffin-doc/measure/dsl-guide.md

 After the translation, the metrics will be persisted in table `time_metric`.

 ## Alternative Rules
-You can simply use Griffin DSL rule to describe your problem in DQ domain, for some complicate requirement, you can also use some alternative rules supported by Griffin.
+You can simply use Griffin DSL rule to describe your problem in DQ domain, for some complicate requirement, you can also use some alternative rules supported by Apache Griffin.

 ### Spark sql
 Griffin supports spark-sql directly, you can write rule in sql like this: